What is Flow Direction?

 We use a pour-point model to show how and in which direction water travels.
 The eight adjacent cells in the pour point model have a value expressing how water drops.

 Flow Direction Example

 When water flows in the east direction, it has a value of 1.
 When water flows west, it has a value of 16.
 All 8 adjacent directions at a given point can be described using the eight-direction pour point model.

 When running the flow direction algorithm, the resulting values range from 1, 2, 4, 8, 16, 32, 64, and 128.
 In the eight-direction pour-point model diagram, you can understand which flow direction water travels.

 Now, it’s your turn

 Pick a point (a single cell in the DEM) and find the slope.
-Each cell is illustrated with the eight possible directions.
+Each cell is illustrated with eight possible directions.

-Flow accumulation traces backwards showing all the contributing cells.
+Flow accumulation traces backward showing all the contributing cells.
+Test it out yourself.